Uncertainty-Based Extensible Codebook for Discrete Federated Learning in Heterogeneous Data Silos: Experimental Results

 \subsection{UEFL for Multi-Domain Learning}

-We conducted comparative experiments on five datasets with introduced feature heterogeneity against leading algorithms, specifically the baseline Federated Averaging (FedAvg) \citep{mcmahan2017communication} and DisTrans \citep{yuan2022addressing}.
+We conducted comparative experiments on five datasets with introduced feature heterogeneity against leading algorithms, specifically the baseline FedAvg \citep{mcmahan2017communication} and DisTrans \citep{yuan2022addressing}.
 For accuracy comparison, DisTrans generally exhibits better performance than FedAvg, making it our primary point of comparison.
 Regarding uncertainty comparison, because DisTrans lacks Dropout layers, precluding uncertainty evaluation, we exclusively compare uncertainty metrics with FedAvg.

-\textbf{Performance.} The results in \cref{tab:results} provide a comprehensive comparison, illustrating that our UEFL surpasses all other state-of-the-art (SOTA) methods in both accuracy and uncertainty reduction.
-Specifically, UEFL improves accuracy over FedAvg by 17.94\% and DisTrans by 12.88\% for the $\mathcal{D}_3$ distribution of the MNIST dataset.
-And for uncertainty, our approach reduces uncertainty by 45.42\% for the MNIST dataset's $\mathcal{D}_3$ distribution.
-Overall, our UEFL achieves accuracy improvements ranging from 3\% to 22.1\% over DisTrans.
-Our UEFL improves uncertainty compared to FedAvg, achieving reductions by 38.83\%-96.24\%. \cref{fig:silo1,fig:silo2} details performance across individual data silos, highlighting our UEFL's effectiveness in elevating the accuracy of last three silos and degrading the uncertainty.
+\textbf{Performance.} The results in \cref{tab:results} provide a comprehensive comparison, illustrating that UEFL surpasses all other SOTA methods in both accuracy and uncertainty reduction.
+Specifically, UEFL achieves accuracy improvements ranging from 3\% to 22.1\% over DisTrans.
+Our UEFL improves uncertainty compared to FedAvg, achieving reductions by 38.83\%-96.24\%. \cref{fig:silo1,fig:silo2} details performance across each data silo, highlighting UEFL's effectiveness in elevating the accuracy and degrading the uncertainty.

 \textbf{Codewords Perplexity.} \cref{fig:silo3} presents a perplexity comparison between our UEFL and FedAvg, illustrating enhanced codebook utilization after assigning new codewords to $\mathcal{D}_3$.
 This adjustment not only benefits $\mathcal{D}_3$ but also improves the codebook utilization for $\mathcal{D}_1$ and $\mathcal{D}_2$.